BOSTON BURN INJURY ATTORNEYS

-Burn injuries can come from a number of different situations and environments, all of which result in varying severities of injury.
+Burn injuries can come from a number of situations and environments, all of which result in varying severities of injury.
 One common cause of burn injuries is hot water and/or steam; these injuries can occur at home or at work.
-Homes have plenty of burn injury possibilities - especially those living in apartments or public housing with landlords.
+Homes have plenty of burn injury possibilities — especially apartments or public housing with landlords.

-Massachusetts has burn prevention laws in place, such as laws regarding smoke detectors in residential buildings, but a landlord’s negligence regarding things like smoke detectors, heating, wiring, and more could potentially start a fire, injuring their tenant in the process.
+Massachusetts has burn prevention laws in place such as legislation regarding smoke detectors in residential buildings, but a landlord’s negligence regarding components like smoke detectors, heating, wiring, and more could potentially start a fire, injuring their tenant in the process.

-Many of these things can also pose a risk to homeowners as well, especially if not told about faulty wiring or heating prior to their purchase of the house, or if they’re not aware that a product or appliance in their home is defective.
+Many of these things can also pose a risk to homeowners, especially if not told about faulty wiring or heating prior to their purchase of the house or if they’re not aware that a product or appliance in their home is defective.

 Burn injuries are also a major risk on the job, especially if you’re dealing with dangerous materials.
-Workers’ compensation insurance may help you receive some compensation, but depending on the severity of your injury it may not be enough.
-Some work burn injuries include burns from chemicals and burns from electrocution.
+Workers’ compensation insurance may help you receive some compensation, but depending on the severity of your injury, it may not be enough.
+Some work burn injuries include injuries from chemicals or electrocution.

-In cases like these, you may be able to file a claim against your employer, or you may be able to file it against a third party (property owner, equipment manufacturer, etc.) to try and receive compensation.
+In cases like these, you may be able to file a claim against your employer, or you may be able to file it against a third party (property owner, equipment manufacturer, etc.) to try to recover compensation.